 The motors for Anilox Roll and Plate Roll are controlled in speed matching mode which the linear velocity of roll is same with the line speed.
 The motor for Impression Roll operates in tension control mode.

-How to set the flexo printer up
+Setting Up the Flexo Printer

+Setting up the Flexo Printer essentially involves setting the appropriate gaps so that the web properly aligns for printing.

-Set up the gap between rolls
+Set the Gap Between Rolls